-The Sea-Life Centre in Brighton is a fail safe family day out..with something for all ages from toddler to teen.
+The Sea-Life Centre in Brighton is always an all-round hit as a family day out..with something for all ages from toddler to teen.
 Built in 1872 it is the oldest aquarium in the world!
 Here’s our guide to making the most of a day at Brighton Sea-Life Centre, including how to get the best value tickets and what not to miss.

 Marine Parade, Brighton Seafront.